waddington/project-ideas/README.md

 * A CNN to recognise plants but just use Google Images or something for training data
 * Leather Apple watch strap
 * Facebook messenger chat bot to interact with YNAB
+* Webpage on server that lists all portals on there

 * Explore NN compression
 * Explore NN's incorporating salience